NAG EXECUTIVE COMMITTEE 2020/21

 NAG Development Manager

 Jennie has been retitled Development Manager as NAG works to put in place our business plan and development for the future.
 She is the first point of contact for our members.
-She works part time for NAG (mainly on Mondays) and for the remainder of her week Jennie is the solo Librarian for the North of England Institute of Mining and Mechanical Engineers.
+She works part time for NAG (mainly on Mondays) and for the remainder of her week Jennie is the Library and Archives Manager for The Common Room.
 As part of her role, she catalogues a wide variety of materials, and it has been involved with selecting and implementing Koha.
 She is also responsible for managing a team of volunteers and planning their project work.

 NAG also employs Christine Hall as our Financial Administrator.